-Today is National High Five Day, but do you know that a former Los Angeles Dodgers player — and first Major League Baseball player to come out as gay — is credited with helping invent the celebratory slap?
+Today is National High Five Day, but do you know that a Los Angeles Dodgers player — and first Major League Baseball player to come out as gay — is credited with helping invent the celebratory slap?

 MEET GLENN BURKE